 Most other gardens have a wait of at least one year, please contact the Community Gardens Office for waitlist details at other locations.

 Please do not submit more than one Garden Plot Request form.
 If you have a question about or need to make an update to a previously submitted form, please contact our office at email@example.com or 503-823-1612.
 Submitting duplicate requests may inadvertently affect your waitlist seniority.

 Once the form is submitted you will be added to the waitlist.
 You will not receive an automatic response that your application was received.
 We will contact you when a space is available in the garden(s) you selected.
 If we are unable to offer you a plot the season the request is made, your form will automatically roll over to the next season.

 Each January we contact everyone on the waitlist to confirm their continued interest in the program for the upcoming season.
-You must to respond to the waitlist confirmation email by the given deadline to remain active on the list.
+You must respond to the waitlist confirmation email by the given deadline to remain active on the list.

 Review the Community Garden Policies